Multi-class Detection of Pathological Speech with Latent Features: How does it perform on unseen data?: Experiments and results

 Figure \ref{fig:tsne} depicts a t-distributed stochastic neighbor embedding (t-SNE) \cite{vandermaaten08tsne} projection of W2V2 features extracted at layer 4 for all datasets used in this study.
 The data is roughly separated into older and younger speakers.
 The CLP corpus, which contains children at an average age of $\mu=8.7$ years, forms a group on the right.
 The pathological speakers (OSCC, LAR, PR85, and PD), as well as their corresponding control groups (PD CTL, AgedVoices110) are grouped on the left side of the figure.
 The closeness between these corpora can be explained by the similar age structure and the same read sentences, i.e., the NWS text passage.
 The older speakers in the NWSR corpus form a group of their own, whereas the two younger speakers from the same corpus can be found among the CLP data (black triangle and square in Figure \ref{fig:tsne}).
 In this case, the age factor seemingly outweighed other decisive components, such as recording environment and reading task, for mapping the data.
 This indicates that a multitude of different speech- and speaker-related characteristics are encoded in each embedding.

-\subsection{Classification Results}
+\subsection{Classification results}

 All three classifiers yield similar performance with minor differences depending on the W2V2 layer used for feature extraction.
-In contrast to our other work \cite{binary_patho_clf22} on binary classifiers for the same pathologies, the performance fluctuates much less w.r.t W2V2 layer and classifier.
 The lower right diagram in Figure \ref{fig:results} shows that the performance across all 12 W2V2 layers remains relatively stable in earlier layers and drops in layer 10-12.
 We assume that the use of multiple pathologies in a single classifier can have a strong regularizing effect, making the overall system less dependent on variations arising from features extracted at different W2V2 encoder layers.
 The confusion matrices in Figure \ref{fig:results} show that misclassifications occur mainly between CTL and PD.

 Table \ref{tab:classify} shows a drop in performance, when models trained on clean (CLN) data are used to predict pathologies based on features obtained from reverberated (REV) utterances.
 For example, the unweighted average F1-Score for the FFN drops from 97.0\% to 78.5\% and the best performing layer shifts from 3 to 6.
 Testing CLN models on REV data also exhibits more variation in the results achievable by features extracted at different layers, as indicated by mean and standard deviation (see the rightmost column).
 However, the drop in performance can be mitigated by training and testing on REV data (see experiment \#3).